 Rhetorically, the heaven of wisdom features many examples of the rhetorical trope chiasmus, ideally suited to capturing in language the idea of a truth composed of many balanced and integrated facets.

 In rhetoric, chiasmus (from the Greek: χιάζω, chiázō, “to shape like the letter c or “chi”) is the figure of speech in which two or more clauses are related to each other through a reversal of structures in order to make a larger point; that is, the clauses display inverted parallelism.
-As an Italian definition puts it: “chiasmo è la figura retorica in cui si crea un incrocio immaginario tra due coppie di parole, in versi o in prosa, con uno schema sintattico di AB,BA”.
+As an Italian definition puts it: “chiasmo è la figura retorica in cui si crea un incrocio immaginario tra due coppie di parole, in versi o in prosa, con uno schema sintattico di AB,BA” (chiasmus is the rhetorical trope in which one creates an imaginary cross between two couple of words, in verse or in prose, arranged syntactically in the scheme AB,BA).

 A celebration of the Trinity is in fact the heaven of wisdom’s point of departure.
 The remarkable opening of Paradiso 10 does not so much describe the Trinity as perform it: